 Now, you can try to connect your VPN with Windows PC.

 - Go to Windows search and type Firewall, and hit enter.

 - Open Firewall & network protection

 - Windows Defender Firewall with Advanced Security will be opened

 - In the Windows Defender pane go to Inbound Rules

-- Then click on Actions which is at the right side, under that click on New Rule
+- Then click on Actions which is on the right side, under that, click on New Rule

 - The New Inbound Rule Wizard windows will open